-Kidney function is extremely important to health because it helps filter waste, regulate blood pressure, balance electrolytes and maintain internal stability for the body.
+Kidney function is extremely important to health because it helps filter waste, regulate blood pressure, balance electrolytes and maintain homeostasis for the body.
 When kidney function is reduced, the body cannot effectively eliminate toxins, thereby causing many serious complications such as high blood pressure, edema, anemia..., according to the health website Healthline (USA).

-Exercise improves blood circulation to the kidneys
+Exercise helps improve blood circulation to the kidneys

 PHOTO: AI